du2x/pystro/README.md

 Smartlunch
 ========

 Smartlunch is a **simple** and easy to use and to extend restaurant api and webapp, designed specially for small restaurants that serves **lunch** - there are (will be) two function that stands out in this context: Subscription and requesting for lunch plate preparation before arriving (for customers in a hurry).

-It is written in Flask, following the principles SOLID, KISS, YAGNI, DRY and Flask specific the best practices, taking @miguelgrinberg as one of the main references.
+It is written in Flask, following the principles SOLID, KISS, YAGNI, DRY and Flask specific best practices, taking @miguelgrinberg as one of the main references.
 We also follow pep8 style guide.

 Running it
 --------